Main Service Page|

 - user contacts LSP, who in turn sends email with an arbitrary, random secret to the user's email address of record and follows up with the user over the phone (not necessarily his/her number of record, and potentially using Skype or equivalent) and verify that they have the random secret (in addition to recognizing the user's voice).

-- Submit a Remedy ticket to Provider Desk to request opt-out of the user.
-This request must be submitted via the Provider Desk's Remedy webform to ensure the LSP's identity.
+- Submit a Remedy ticket to Client Care to request opt-out of the user.
+This request must be submitted via Client Care's Remedy webform to ensure the LSP's identity.

-The Provider Desk staff will do additional troubleshooting as necessary and work to resolve the issue (by opting out the user, escalating the issue to the development team, etc.).
+The Client Care staff will do additional troubleshooting as necessary and work to resolve the issue (by opting out the user, escalating the issue to the development team, etc.).